Petal: Attracting birds

 Flowers are also pollinated by birds and must be large and colourful to be visible against natural scenery.
 In New Zealand, such bird–pollinated native plants include: kowhai (Sophora species), flax (Phormium tenax) and kaka beak (Clianthus puniceus).
 Flowers adapt the mechanism on their petals to change colour in acting as a communicative mechanism for the bird to visit.
 An example is the tree fuchsia (Fuchsia excorticata), which are green when needing to be pollinated and turn red for the birds to stop coming and pollinating the flower.

 Bat-pollinated flowers

 Flowers can be pollinated by short-tailed bats.
-An example of this is the dactylanthus (Dactylanthus taylorii).
+An example of this is the Dactylanthus taylorii.
 This plant has its home under the ground acting the role of a parasite on the roots of forest trees.
 The dactylanthus has only its flowers pointing to the surface and the flowers lack colour but have the advantage of containing much nectar and a strong scent.
 These act as a useful mechanism in attracting the bat.